c2d7fa/jonasforth/README.md

 - **LATEST** -- Points to the latest (most recently defined) word in the dictionary.
 - **HERE** -- Points to the next free byte of memory.
 When compiling, compiled words go here.
 - **S0** -- Stores the address of the top of the parameter stack.
-- **BASE** -- The current base for printing and reading numbers.
+- **BASE** -- The current base (radix) for printing and reading numbers.

 ## Input and lookup

 `WORD` reads a word from standard input and pushes a string (in the form of an address followed by the length of the string) to the stack.
-(It uses an internal buffer that is overwritten each time it is called.)
+The buffer is only valid until the next call to `WORD`.

-`FIND` takes a word as parsed by `WORD` and looks it up in the dictionary.
+`FIND` takes a word (as parsed by `WORD`) and looks it up in the dictionary.
 It returns the address of the dictionary header of that word if it is found.
 Otherwise, it returns 0.